 If you choose, you may purchase a bound copy of your thesis or dissertation from the publisher of your choice.
 ProQuest also provides this service; follow the directions on the website to purchase copies of your thesis or dissertation.
-This optional transaction is between you and the publisher and does NOT involve the Graduate School.
+This optional transaction is between you and the publisher and does NOT involve the School of Graduate Studies.

-Any copies of your thesis/dissertation will be produced AFTER the thesis/dissertation has been approved and submitted for publishing by the Graduate School.
+Any copies of your thesis/dissertation will be produced AFTER the thesis/dissertation has been approved and submitted for publishing by the School of Graduate Studies.
 Contact ProQuest will all questions regarding your order.
 You may call 800-521-0600 x77020 or submit your questions online.